DrPepperG/MCParksWiki/README.md

-# TFPWiki
+# MCParks Wiki
-Currently operating on MediaWiki stable-fpm-alpine(v1.41).
+Currently operating on MediaWiki stable-fpm-alpine(v1.43.1).

-This docker image automatically pulls in LocalSettings from this repository, these settings are for use by **TFPWiki**.
+This docker image automatically pulls in LocalSettings from this repository, these settings are for use by **MCParks Wiki**.

 ## Installed Extra Extensions
 - [mw-discord](https://www.mediawiki.org/wiki/Extension:Discord)